Holmes7/holmes7.github.io/src/pages/posts/confidence.md

 title: "Confidence"
 date: 2026-07-13
 description: My experiences with people's ability to read people
-tags: ['thoughts']
+tags: ['thoughts', 'memoir']
 ---

 So I'm back.
 It's been a while.
 Not that anyone would have noticed, I guess. :)

-I actually planned to write another blog in November, on the one-year anniversary of my *One Punch Man* blog, but life happened.
+I actually planned to write another blog in November, on the one-year anniversary of my **One Punch Man** blog, but life happened.
 And here we are, nine months since my last post.

 Time really does fly, doesn't it?